tomhendra/courses/15-fem-professional/2-deep-javascript-foundations-v3/README.md

 - **2. More debuggable stack traces**

-  - Automatically by naming your functions you make your code debuggable.
+  - By naming your functions you automatically make your code debuggable.
   - When you have minified code debugging with anonymous functions is a nightmare.
   - You can even figure out the bug without looking at the code, if you use well named semantic function names.
   - And if you do need to look at the code you do with more mental context.